-- 1. Explain the working principles of various diodes - 2.
-Explain diode as a rectifier and the operation of BJT - 3.
-Design various biasing circuits for BJT - 4.
-Explain the operation of Field Effect Transistors - 5.
+- 1. Analyze the characteristics of PN junction diodes, BJT, FET and MOSFETs. - 2.
+Analyze the applications of PN junction diode as a rectifier and a regulator. - 3.
+Design biasing circuits for BJT and FET amplifiers. - 4.
 Analyze BJT and FET amplifiers using small signal models